-- Create a student questionnaire version of the e-survey; have at least 15% of TRP students use the electronic survey within the first year of implementation. - Continue to increase the number of TRP companies that use the e-survey, so that the majority of their employees use the electronic version.
+- Have at least 15% of TRP students use the electronic survey within the first year of implementation. - Continue to increase the number of TRP companies that use the e-survey, so that the majority of their employees use the electronic version, where 50% of all employees are using the e-survey.